 Back pain is a common problem that many people suffer from.
 It's important to get the right treatment for back pain, so you can keep your body functioning properly.
 In this article, we'll discuss how Ayurveda treats back pain in detail.
 We'll also explain how it can help you prevent future back pain.

 Back health is one of the supporting systems of the human body that helps to sit, stand, walk, bend forwards, backward, and sideward.
-Thus, it plays a vital role to carry out the routine activities of an individual.
+Thus, it plays a vital role in carrying out the routine activities of an individual.

 Back pain is one such ailment where the majority of the population gets relieved either by rest or simple home remedies.
 Physical exercise also helps back pain subside.
 But, in a few conditions, those suffering from a backache may seek a doctor’s advice and further treatment.

 These modalities consist of external therapies, internal medications, dietary regimens, lifestyle modifications, and so on.
-Indian system of Medicine has always been both preventive and curative remedy.
+Indian system of Medicine has always been both preventive and curative remedies.

 Signs and symptoms of back pain1,3